Home » Medical Detox Programs » Benzo Withdrawal Detox Program in Maine

 - Seizures (in extreme cases)

-Because benzos affect neurotransmitters in the brain, withdrawal occurs when the body struggles to regain balance.
+Because benzos affect neurotransmitter levels in the brain, withdrawal occurs as the body struggles to regain balance.
 Symptoms often begin within hours to days after the last dose and can persist for weeks or even months.

 How Long Does Benzo Withdrawal Last?

-The withdrawal timeline varies based on the type of benzodiazepine used and individual factors.
-It typically follows three stages:
+The benzo withdrawal timeline varies based on the type of benzodiazepine used and each person’s health history.
+In general, withdrawal may happen in stages.

 Will I Get Benzodiazepine Withdrawal Syndrome?